AnyLog-co/documentation/opcua.md

     ```anylog
     get opcua struct where url = opc.tcp://10.0.0.111:53530/OPCUA/SimulationServer and output = stdout and node="ns=6;s=MyObjectsFolder" and attributes = *
     ```
+5. Traversal from a the root, limit by depth 4 and filter by classes "variable" and "object"
+    ```anylog
+    get opcua struct where url = opc.tcp://10.0.0.111:53530/OPCUA/SimulationServer and output = stdout and depth = 4 and class = variable and class = object
+    ```

 ## The OPCUA Values

 Node values are retrieved with the following command: